A common question we receive is does life insurance cover suicide?

 Most policies have a suicide clause, which is a provision in the policy that states that if the policyholder dies of suicide within a certain time frame after the policy is purchased (usually two years), then the insurer will only return the premiums that were paid for the insurance policy to the beneficiary.

-This clause is in place to discourage people from purchasing policies and then committing suicide in order to collect the death benefit.
+This clause is in place to discourage people from purchasing policies and then commit suicide in order to collect the death benefit.

 Does group life insurance cover suicide?